Stability conditions for polarised varieties: The higher rank case

 \begin{theorem}Let $Z$ be an analytic admissible central charge.
 Suppose $(X,L)$ has discrete automorphism group and is analytically K-semistable.
 If it is in addition asymptotically $Z$-stable, then it admits $Z_{\epsilon}$-critical K\"ahler metrics for all $\epsilon$ sufficiently small.\end{theorem}

 The proof is, from here, very similar to the ``rank one'' case.
 The moment map interpretation is exactly as in the ``rank one'' case.
-Indeed, the construction of the sequence of K\"ahler metrics $\Omega_{\epsilon}$ on $B$ is identical to Proposition \ref{new-moment}, as it does not use anything concerning the structure of the equation.
+Indeed, the construction of the sequence of K\"ahler metrics $\Omega_{\epsilon}$ on $B$ is identical to Equation \eqref{infinite-form}, as it does not use anything concerning the structure of the equation.
 Then the moment map property proven there does not actually use that the Euler-Lagrange equation is actually a partial differential equation, but rather just uses formal properties.
-Thus we see that the moment map in the situation of fixed symplectic form and varying complex structure takes the form $\mu_{\epsilon} \to \mft^*$ where and $F_{Z, \X_b}\in C^{\infty}(X,\R)^*$ is defined as in Equation \eqref{FZ}.
-Similarly, if one perturbs the K\"ahler structure, the same applies.
+Thus we see obtain an analogous moment map interpretation.

 The application of the implicit function theorem is much the same.
-By asymptotic ellipticity of the central charge, the same reasoning as Section \ref{finite-dim-reduction} demonstrates that the linearisation is an isomorphism, and the quantitative inverse function theorem allows us to construct a potential $\Psi$ such that the $Z_{\epsilon}$-critical operator lies in $\mft^{2}_{k,B}$, where we use the same notation as Section \ref{finite-dim-reduction}.
-Note here that we are using that asymptotic ellipticity, by definition, implies ellipticity of the equation, and the fact that the equation is actually a partial differential equation.
+By analyticicty of the central charge, the same reasoning as Section \ref{finite-dim-reduction} demonstrates that the linearisation is an isomorphism, and the quantitative inverse function theorem allows us to construct a potential $\Psi$ such that the $Z_{\epsilon}$-critical operator lies in $\mfk^{2}_{k,B}$, where we use the same notation as Section \ref{finite-dim-reduction}.
+Here we use that analyticity of the central charge implies the equation is an \emph{elliptic} partial differential equation.

-The solution to the finite dimensional problem applies, as it is a general result in symplectic geometry, and the local converse is, again, identical in the higher rank case.
+The solution to the finite dimensional problem applies, as it is a general result in K\"ahler geometry, and the local converse is, again, identical in the higher rank case.